-Once the home of an important sawmill, the community of Grand Peaks at Sisters will revitalize this historically significant location within the city limits of Sisters.
-The development will pay homage to its proximity to huge tracts of public forestland.
-Central Oregon's mountain-style architecture will serve as inspiration to create a contemporary, closely-knit neighborhood that provides single family homes in a pedestrian-friendly neighborhood, with open space, recreation and parks as highlighted features.
-To ensure the community is built to the highest standards possible, home construction will be performed exclusively by pre-approved Select Builders.
+Once the home of an important sawmill, the community of Grand Peaks at Sisters has revitalized this historically significant location within the city limits of Sisters, and the development pays homage to its proximity to huge tracts of public forestland.
+Central Oregon's mountain-style architecture serves as inspiration to create a contemporary, closely-knit neighborhood that provides single family homes in a pedestrian-friendly neighborhood, with open space, recreation and parks as highlighted features.
+To ensure the community is built to the highest standards possible, home construction is performed exclusively by pre-approved Select Builders.

 Housing designs within Grand Peaks at Sisters are based on several contemporary styles, designed and constructed in an authentic fashion.
 However, the Developer believes that it is important to also consider other design styles that may be of a separate or hybrid nature.
 Overall, the goal is to create a neighborhood of varied housing styles and sizes that will enhance long-term property values in the community.
-Grand Peaks at Sisters will maintain several Design Partner relationships to assist builders and property owners with the design of compatible housing types within the Development.
+Grand Peaks at Sisters will maintain several design partner relationships to assist builders and property owners with the design of compatible housing types within the Development.

 The Applicant will receive a Grand Peaks at Sisters ARC Approval Letter prior to obtaining a City of Sisters/Deschutes County building permit.
+The ARC will periodically visit the construction site to monitor conformance with its design standards and will conduct a final evaluation at completion of the home and all construction.